CFD Trading: A Complete Guide to Contracts For Difference

 Ready to get started?
 Take the first step towards trading gold by clicking the banner below and opening an account today!

 First, on long trades (or buy trade) you can collect dividends on the underlying shares for your CFD trade, potentially creating an additional stream of income.
 Like other CFD instruments, share CFDs also benefit from leverage, which allows you to access more shares than you would be able to through traditional investing.
-Finally, share CFDs can also be short sold, which gives you the opportunity to profit in a downturn.
+Finally, share CFDs can also be short sold, which allows you to profit in a downturn.

 Some of the most popular share CFDs include: